andregregory45/active-directory/README.md

 <h2>Setting Up Infrastructure for Active Directory</h2>

 <p>
-Two virtual machines (VMs) will be created in the same virtual network.
-One VM will be a domain controller (DC-1), and the other VM will be a client machine (Client-1).
-Client-1 will be joined to DC-1's domain, and Client-1's DNS settings will be configured to use DC-1 as the DNS server.
+This environment consists of two virtual machines (VMs) within a unified virtual network.
+A Windows Server VM serves as the domain controller (DC-1), while a secondary VM running Windows 11 Pro serves as the client (Client-1).
+Client-1 is joined into DC-1's domain and routes all DNS traffic through DC-1.
 </p>
 <br />